mathiasertl/django-ca/docs/source/docker.rst

    DJANGO_CA_CA_DEFAULT_HOSTNAME=ca.example.com docker-compose up -d

 ... and visit http://ca.example.com/admin/ (assuming you set up your DNS correctly).
-If you want SSL for the admin interface (you probably should) you have to :ref:`configure nginx <docker-compose-nginx>`.
+If you want SSL for the admin interface (you probably should) you have to :ref:`configure NGINX <docker-compose-nginx>`.

 Initial setup
 =============

 All you need now is to create a user for the web interface as well as CAs to create certificates.
 You have to create the CAs in the *backend* service to be able to automatically generate CRLs and OCSP keys.
-You can pass ``--path=ca/shared/`` when to make its private key available to the *frontend* (= the webserver) to be able to create keys for the intermediate CA using the web interface:
+You can pass ``--path=ca/shared/`` when to make its private key available to the *frontend* (= the web server) to be able to create keys for the intermediate CA using the web interface:

 .. code-block:: console